-11.6.6.1 Where possible, mitigation measures will be embedded into the design of the Proposed Development (Offshore), specifically Caledonia North and Caledonia South.
-Where embedded mitigation measures have been developed into the design of the Proposed Development (Offshore) with specific regard to military and civil aviation, these are described in Table 11-10.
+- 11.6.6.1 Where possible, mitigation measures have been embedded into the design of Caledonia South. - 11.6.6.2 Where embedded mitigation measures have been developed into the design of Caledonia South with specific regard to military and civil aviation, these are described in Table 11-10.
 The impact assessment presented in Sections 11.8 to 11.11 take into account this embedded mitigation.

-Table 11-10: Embedded Mitigation.
+Table 11-10: Embedded Mitigation